Abazins

 Abaza people historically speak the Abaza language, a Northwest Caucasian language most closely related to Abkhaz, and more distantly related to the Ubykh and Circassian languages.
 There are two dialects of Abaza spoken in Karachay-Cherkessia: Ashkharua and Tapanta.
 The culture and traditions of the Abazin are similar to those of the Circassians.
 On many old maps Abazin territory is marked as part of Circassia (Adygea).

 According to the 2010 Russian census, there were 43,341 Abazins in Russia.

 Diaspora

 An Abazin diaspora exists in Turkey, Egypt and in Middle Eastern countries such as Jordan and Syria, most of which are descendants of muhajirs from the Caucasian War with the Russian Empire.

 There is a significant Abazin presence in Turkey.
 An estimated 150,000 Abaza live in the provinces of Eskişehir, Samsun, Yozgat, Adana, Kayseri, and Sakarya, as well as İzmit and İstanbul.

-Most of them belong to Ashkharua clan that fought against the Tsarist army and emigrated to Turkey after losing the battle of Kbaada (Krasnaya Polyana in today's Sochi), whereas the Tapanta clan fought with the Russian forces.
+Most of them belong to the Ashkharua clan that fought against the Tsarist army and emigrated to Turkey after losing the battle of Kbaada (Krasnaya Polyana in today's Sochi), whereas the Tapanta clan fought with the Russian forces.